If you love a tangy and sweet lime dessert, topped with fluffy whipped cream, with a toasted coconut crust, have I got the dessert for you!

 If you have an affinity for Key Lime Pie, you know what I'm talking about.
-That smooth, creamy curd filling baked into a graham cracker crust is close to heavenly.
+That smooth, creamy and tangy curd filling baked into a graham cracker crust is close to heavenly.
 Have you ever had it as they do in the Florida Keys, dipped in chocolate?

-I have had Key Lime Bars before and they make me just as happy as a pie.
-Essentially the exact same thing, made in a square pan, it's easy to slice and serve.
-Another of my favorite recipes baked untraditionally in a pan are these One Pan Sugar Cookie Bars!
+I have had Key Lime Bars before and they make me just as happy as a pie, plus they're easy to hold!
+Essentially the exact same thing, made in a square pan, but easy to slice and serve.

-What are Key limes?
+What Are Key Limes?

-Their aroma is much stronger and almost floral.
-It's a flowery lime aroma with that pungent sour taste–so fun to cook with!
 Key lime skin is thinner and the flesh is more yellow and often full of seeds.
 It takes a lot more of these little limes to get enough juice for a pie, or for these pie bars.

 Is juicing all those tiny limes worth it?
 Sure!
 If Key limes are available I say try them.
 Will your pie bars turn out delicious using regular Persian limes?
 Absolutely!
 You still get a lime flavor and tangy zing.